(This is an example of the market intelligence we prepare for clients as part of our advisory services)

 The Digital Brain Health Market 2012–2020: Web-based, mobile and biometrics-based technology to assess, monitor and enhance cognition and brain functioning

-Published in January 2013, this new 211-page market report tracks developments at over fifty public and private companies offering fully automated applications designed to assess, monitor and/ or enhance cognition and brain functioning, and provides important industry data, insights and analysis to help executives, entrepreneurs, technology/ health innovators and policy makers navigate the rapidly growing Digital Brain Health field.
+Published in January 2013, and now including a 7‑page market update dated February 2016, this 211-page market report tracks developments at over fifty public and private companies offering fully automated applications designed to assess, monitor and/ or enhance cognition and brain functioning, and provides important industry data, insights and analysis to help executives, entrepreneurs, technology/ health innovators and policy makers navigate the rapidly growing brain training and cognitive assessments field.
 The report discusses the technology and market opportunities arising from growing neuroscience findings on behavioral health, healthy aging, peak performance, and a number of disorders such as attention deficits, dyslexia, stroke and traumatic brain injury, schizophrenia, mild cognitive impairment, and Alzheimer’s disease.
 The report also provides information and frameworks to help institutions make informed investment, partnering and purchase decisions.

 The report includes: